10 Discontinued Arby’s Items We Aren’t Getting Back

 9. Arby’s Sourdough Melts

-Early in the new millennium, Arby’s two Sourdough Melts were introduced with great enthusiasm.Both ham and Swiss cheese and beef and thousand island dressing were options for the Sourdough Melt filling.
+In the early 2000s, Arby’s introduced the Sourdough Melts with much excitement, offering both ham and Swiss cheese and beef and thousand island dressing as filling options.

-The eye-catching animations of the day are displayed alongside two large sandwiches filled with meat and cheese in advertisements from this era.
+Advertisements from that era featured eye-catching animations showcasing two large sandwiches filled with meat and cheese.
 The outcome was a little bit overwhelming.

 Unfortunately, Arby’s Sourdough Melts were far less impressive in reality.
-Customers complained that there was an excessive amount of bread given with very little meat, which rendered both melts bland.
+Customers voiced complaints about receiving an excessive amount of bread with very little meat, resulting in both melts being bland.

 Arby’s has long since stopped selling sourdough melts in favor of sandwiches with more meat than bread, like roast beef sandwiches and chicken sliders.